Benny-/DoubleDraw/README.md

 - https://github.com/eligrey/FileSaver.js
 - http://www.digitalmagicpro.com/jPicker/
 - http://jquery.com/ required for jPicker
-- http://www.sencha.com/products/extjs Uses the public CDN
+- http://www.sencha.com/products/extjs (The public CDN is used)

 `npm install` for all other external dependencies.